Community Education Centers

 - Pay for College after Registration

 Tuition and fees are due before classes start each quarter.
-The specific tuition due date is posted each quarter on the GHC Academic Calendar.
+The specific tuition due date is posted each quarter at the Business Office.
 You can pay your tuition and fees online, over the phone by calling (360) 538-4040, or in person at the Cashier’s Office on the 3rd floor of the 2000 Building (MIB).

 Additional Important Information